 Dividend policy We have never paid or declared dividends on our common shares, and we do not anticipate paying any cash dividends on our common shares in the foreseeable future.
 See the section titled "Dividend Policy" for more information.
 Risk factors See the section titled "Risk Factors" and other information included in this prospectus for a discussion of factors that you should consider carefully before deciding to invest in the ADSs.
-Listing We have applied to have the ADSs listed on the Nasdaq Global Market under the symbol "MOLN".
+Listing Our ADSs have been approved for listing on the Nasdaq Global Select Market under the symbol "MOLN".
 Swiss listing Our common shares are listed on the SIX Swiss Exchange under the symbol "MOLN".